J.D. Davis Player Props: Giants vs. Nationals

-On Friday, J.D.
-Davis (hitting .147 in his past 10 games) and the San Francisco Giants play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+On Saturday, J.D.
+Davis (.231 on-base percentage in past 10 games, 116 points below season-long percentage) and the San Francisco Giants face the Washington Nationals, whose starting pitcher will be Josiah Gray.
 First pitch is at 7:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Reds.
+In his most recent game, he hit a home run while going 1-for-4 against the Nationals.

 J.D.
 Davis Game Info & Props vs. the Nationals